 Compliance

-It is important to be aware of new accounting standards and understand how to comply with them.
-Particularly for the 2021 audit season, GASB-87 is top of mind for many; this new standard will fundamentally change the way that both lessors and lessees recognize and disclose leases.
-You should have a plan in place to comply with new GASB regulations long before your audits are due.
+Moving forward, you should have a plan in place to comply with ongoing GASB regulations long before your audits are due.
 Trusting a software solution to help you implement and comply with these regulations will drastically lift the burden off your team and will ensure a smoother audit season.

 Below we have gathered a list of items your auditor will likely request from you.
 We recommend you locate or prepare these items as part of your audit preparation checklist.